 In Year 5, we are keen for the children to practice the skills and learning objectives that they cover in school and we will expect them to complete:

+Children will have a list of 10 spellings they must learn where they will be tested on a Friday.
+These will be from the year 5 spelling rules set out in the National Curriculum.
 Please help and encourage your child to learn their spellings as this is so important for their writing!

 Children will also be tested on the Year 3, 4 and 5 spellings words from the National Curriculum word bank once every half term.
 Children will be sent home their scores and which words they got correct and incorrect.
-Please ensure your child is always practising these words too so as they can improve their scores each half term!
+Please ensure your child is always practising these words too, so as they can improve their scores each half term!

 Physical Education (PE)

 Chipmunks and Badgers will be doing PE on a Thursday afternoon each week with Mrs Aspinall.